yunlianqk/HouckLabCodebase/+measlib/README.md

 self.waveformEndTime = self.measStartTime + measDuration + self.endBuffer;
 self.awgtaxis = 0:1/pulsegen1.samplingrate:self.waveformEndTime;
 ```
-These parameters are then used in [SetSweep](./@SmartSweep/SetSweep.m) and [InitInstr](./@SmartSweep/InitInstr.m) methods when setting up function handles for waveform generation:
+These parameters are then used in [SetSweep](./@SmartSweep/SetSweep.m) method when setting up function handles for waveform generation:
 ```matlab
 % In SetSweep.m
 function setgatewav(gateseq)